logo

 Former NFL star Brett Favre shared on Tuesday that he has been diagnosed with Parkinson's disease.
 He made this announcement while speaking to U.S. Congress about a separate issue regarding misused welfare money in Mississippi.

-Favre was linked to the scandal concerning Temporary Assistance for Needy Families (TANF) funds that were allegedly allocated to projects not intended for them.
+Favre was linked to the scandal concerning Temporary Assistance for Needy Families (TANF) funds that were allegedly allocated to projects not intended for the needy.
 It was also suggested that Favre had connections to some of these projects.

 An audit conducted in Mississippi brought to light that $5 million in funds were utilized for the construction of a volleyball facility at the University of Southern Mississippi.
 This school is where Favre's daughter played and where Favre himself had deep ties as an alumnus.